stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 Developed independently, far from the commercial constraints of Big Tech and the echo chambers of traditional academia, this protocol deliberately assumes the status of an **"AI Outsider Theory"**.

 While the industry focuses on "Exogenous Alignment" (patching models with human feedback), the Dorian Codex introduces a **"Game Changer"** shift toward **"Endogenous Stability"**.
 By treating AI cognition as a dynamic system governed by the $H_{SAFE}$ formula, we provide a framework designed not for the temporary benchmarks of today, but for the fundamental challenges of the entire 2020s decade and the inevitable emergence of AGI.
-This is not a contribution to the current trend; it is a foundational pillar for the future history of Artificial Intelligence.
+This is not a contribution to the current trend and polemics; it is a foundational "outsider theory" for the future history of decade2030's Artificial Intelligence.

+### 📝 A Final Word on the Disruptive Nature of AI Research

+Artificial Intelligence paints a unique frontier that demands a deeply transdisciplinary approach.
+It requires the convergence of academic researchers, hard science specialists, engineers, and coders.
+However, it also necessitates the role of **multidisciplinary creators**—those whose expertise lies in remixing disciplines to find the hidden links between them.
+The multidisciplinary profiles of outsider-creators open this unpredictable door.
+The invention of the **$H_{SAFE}$** formula exists precisely because of this non-dogmatic and disruptive vantage point.
+History shows that every major breakthrough in the last decade of AI was once a marginal "Outsider Theory" that challenged the established norms of its time.
+AI research moves exponentially, from surprise to surprise.
+It is in its very nature to defy pre-written truths; no one can predict with certainty where this journey will lead us.
+We must remain open to the unexpected.

 ---